vpenso/kubernetes-example/docs/README.md

 # Kubernetes

-### Requirements

-Install PKI certificates on all nodes.
+Deploy Kubernetes on physical infrastructure requires:

+* Service to provision bare-metal nodes (installing the operating system)
-**IPs are clustre-scoped**:
+* **IPs are clustre-scoped**:
   - All containers can communicate with all other containers without NAT
   - All nodes can communicate with all containers (and vice-versa) without NAT
   - The IP that a container sees itself as is the same IP that others see it as

-Can be layer 3 routed, or a overlay network (SDN).
+  - Can be layer 3 routed, or a overlay network (SDN).

+Kubernetes Setup - Custom Solutions [3]:

+> If you already have a way to configure hosting resources, use kubeadm to
+> bring up a cluster with a single command per machine.

+kubeadm gets a minimum viable cluster up and running, cares only about bootstrapping, not about provisioning machines.

+- Supports life-cycle mangement (updatem downgrade, monitoring)
+- Expected to be used by configuration management systems

 ## Architecture